 Earning a bartending certificate or license from a bartending school has its benefits.
 If you’re totally new and wanting to learn how to become a bartender so you can make a career switch, it can help you quickly and efficiently cover bartending basics.
 Or if you're a barback looking to press the fast-forward button on your bar career.
 Bartending school forces you to spend hour after hour perfecting your bartending technique.

 But going to bartending school doesn’t guarantee you a bartending job upon graduation, nor is it even required to get a job tending bar.
-You may even find yourself managing a bar afterward, earning a bar manager salary and not tips.
+You may even find yourself managing a bar afterward, moving up from a bartender salary and earning a bar manager salary and not tips.

 So what good is it?
 Let’s look at some pros and cons of going to bartending school, then compare that with the average cost of attending bartender school.
 Only then will you know if bartending school is worth it.

 The Pros of Bartending School

-The best parts bartending school are the expansive curriculum, being forced to get bartending experience, and networking with people in the industry.
+The best parts of bartending school are the expansive curriculum, being forced to get bartending experience, and networking with people in the industry.

 Bartending School Curriculum